To Have or Have Not

 count(restricted.id) ->person_count ;

 This starts to defeat the purpose of the implicit where.
 If every aggregate forces you to define a CTE first, authoring feels slow and disjointed.
+You have to rewrite your entire query for a relatively simple conceptual change.

 Can we fix it?